fatemehri/kafka-kraft-monitoring/README.md

 # kafka-kraft-monitoring
 Config docker compose file for monitoring Kafka metrics by Prometheus.
 This file is configuered by Kraft, not zookeeper.

-Run the program by this command:
+After you download the files, run the program by this command:
 ```
  docker compose up
 ```